-Figure 4.5: Impulse response functions from selected shocks, taken from BVAR #2.
-BVAR #2 is (1) GSG flows, (2) GBG flows, (3) household debt, (4) banking leverage, (5) the GZ excess bond premium, (6) the VIX index, (7) the US dollar real effective exchange rate (REER), and (8) the real Federal Funds target rate.
-Bootstrapped 68% confidence bands computed with 1000 replications; sample period is 1990Q1-2010Q3.

-rate.
-Results (in Figure 4.6) supports the view according to which positive shocks to both GBG and GSG flows significantly affect the US housing market by contributing to a rise in real house prices.
+The ordering of BVAR #3 is the following: (1) GSG flows, (2) GBG flows, (3) the house price index, (4) banking leverage, (5) the GZ excess bond premium, (6) the VIX index, (7) the US dollar real effective exchange rate and (8) the 10-year yield.
+Results (in Figure 4.4) supports the view according to which positive shocks to both GBG and GSG flows significantly affect the US housing market by contributing to a rise in real house prices.
 This finding is in line with the results of Punzi and Kauko (2015).